Hurricanes vs. Bulldogs: First Round Betting Trends, Record ATS, Home/Road Splits

 |138.3

-- Miami has gone 8-2 over its last 10 contests, with a 5-4 record against the spread during that span.
+- Miami has gone 8-2 over its last 10 contests, with a 5-4 record against the spread in that span.

+- The Hurricanes have hit the over in five of their last 10 games.

+- Drake is 8-2 against the spread and 9-1 overall over its past 10 games.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.